Battle of Königgrätz: Prussian advance into the Swiepwald

 The Prussian center, with the Prussian 7th Division under General Edward Frederick Charles von Fransecky, having secured the Prussian rear earlier, led the advance into the Swiepwald (Swiep Forest), where it was met by two Austrian corps.
 The 7th Division had to both clear out the forest, and cover the Prussian left until the Second Army, under the crown prince, arrived.
 The Prussians methodically cleared the villages of Austrian defenders.
 King Wilhelm I of Prussia ordered the First Army across the river to support Fransecky.
 Sadowa was captured, but a fierce battle ensued in a nearby forest.
 The Austrian artillery held off the Prussians by firing into the smoke of the Prussian advance.
 The Prussians were slowed, and although the river was easy to wade, transporting artillery across it was extremely difficult.
 The Prussian attack was halted as the advancing Prussian 8th and 4th Divisions were cut down by the Austrian artillery as soon as they emerged from the smoke.
 However, the Austrian leader, Benedek, refused to call for a cavalry charge which later commentators have argued might have won the battle.
 Reserve units were deployed at noon, but the outcome of the battle was still uncertain and Prussian commanders anxiously waited for the crown prince.

-To this point the Austrian superiority in numbers and position had held the day.
+To this point, the Austrian superiority in numbers and position had held the day.
 Their weapons had longer range, which meant that the outnumbered Prussians could neither advance against the artillery barrage, nor effectively engage the Austrian infantry.
 The Prussians had attempted to bring three armies together for the battle, but problems with sending orders by telegraph and moving men by railroad had meant that only two of the three armies had arrived in time.
 The Prussian center, in the cover of the forest, was able to hold its position, and discourage a mounted charge by the Austrians, who were thought to have superior cavalry.
 However the close contact of the fight in the forest began to negate the Austrian advantages, the Austrians could not train their artillery on the close fighting, the damp weather made a cavalry charge risky, and the Austrian IV Corps was committed piecemeal to the fighting.
 At this point the relative strengths of the two armies were beginning to reverse.
-The shorter range of the Prussian artillery as compared to the Austrian was moot, while the vastly higher rate of fire from the Prussian breechloading needle gun, compared to the Austrian muzzleloading small arms and cannon, were paramount.
+The shorter range of the Prussian artillery as compared to the Austrian was moot, while the vastly higher rate of fire from the Prussian breechloading needle gun, compared to the Austrian muzzleloading small arms and cannon, was paramount.
 In addition the needle gun could be operated while prone in defense, and while moving quickly on the advance, while the Austrians had to stand up after each shot to reload their Lorenz rifles.